Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Related Work

 \textit{\textbf{GAN-based methods}}.
-HiFaceGAN~\cite{yang2020hifacegan} proposed a collaborative suppression and replenishment framework to tackle unconstrained face restoration problems.
-TDAE~\cite{yu2017hallucinating} presented a discriminative generative network, which is not affected by posture and facial expression and can ultra-resolve low-resolution face images.
-Super-FAN~\cite{bulat2018super} first proposed an end-to-end model that addresses face super-resolution and alignment via integrating a sub-network for face alignment through heat map regression and optimizing a heatmap loss.
-In order to improve the accuracy of face recognition, MDFR~\cite{tu2021joint} proposed an multi-degradation face restoration model which can restore a given low-quality face to the high-quality one in arbitrary poses.
-PSFR-GAN~\cite{chen2021psfr-gan} based on the StyleGAN2 network proposed a semantic-aware style transfer approach to modulate the features of different scales and recover HQ face details progressively.
-GCFSR~\cite{he2022gcfsr} proposed a generative and controllable face super-resolution model without reliance on any additional priors, which can use to reconstruct faithful images with promising identity information.
+HiFaceGAN\cite{yang2020hifacegan} proposed a collaborative suppression and replenishment framework to tackle unconstrained face restoration problems.
+PSFR-GAN\cite{chen2021psfr-gan} proposed a semantic-aware style transfer approach based on the StyleGAN2 network to make use of multi-scale inputs and recover HQ face details progressively.
+GCFSR\cite{he2022gcfsr} proposed a generative and controllable face super-resolution model without reliance on any additional prior, which can be used to reconstruct faithful images with promising identity information.
 However, face restoration methods based on CNN and GAN have limited resilience due to lacking generative facial prior.